Russia's 'floating Chernobyl' nuclear plant begins voyage north

 The concept and its potential adoption by other jurisdictions have raised safety concerns.

-"Russia has high standards of nuclear safety but some of these potential customers do not," said Anna Kireeva, press secretary for the environmental organization Bellona Foundation.
+"Russia has high standards of nuclear safety but some of these potential customers do not," Anna Kireeva, press secretary for the environmental organization Bellona Foundation, said.
 She also raised concerns of the facility having to store nuclear fuel and waste at sea until it can be towed back to shore.

-However, Russia's nuclear energy agency Rosatom said the refueling and waste management system it designed for the plant, requiring towing to shore every 10 to 12 years, "completely eliminates the risk of any radioactive leakage."
+However, Rosatom said the refueling and waste management system it designed for the plant, requiring towing to shore every 10 to 12 years, "completely eliminates the risk of any radioactive leakage."

 High standards of practice aren't a guarantee in preventing accidents.